-Featured Offer for Winter of 2019: People & Places Tour
+Featured Offer for Winter of 2023: People & Places Tour

 Destination Iran has planned “People & Places” package in form of a small group tour to Iran for you.
-To sign up for this featured cultural tour, you can choose to fill out a form at the bottom of this page!
+To sign up for this featured cultural tour, you can choose to fill out the form at the bottom of this page!

 Major Cultural Attractions:

 You can find some of the cultural activities of “People & Places” tour below here:

 - Naqqali (storytelling) performance